Burnside High School Burnside High School

 The three main topics:

-• Introductory topic: The 'Takapuneke Massacre' (Akaroa, 1830); This topic focuses on a significant event in New Zealand's history, where Te Rauparaha, the ariki of the Ngāti Toa, led an attack that destroyed the Ngāi Tahu settlement of Takapuneke.
+• Introductory topic: 'The Takapuneke Massacre' (Akaroa, 1830); This topic focuses on a significant event in New Zealand's history, where Te Rauparaha, the ariki (leading chief) of the Ngāti Toa, led an attack that destroyed the Ngāi Tahu settlement of Takapuneke in present day Akaroa Harbour.
 This incident was part of the wider conflict known as 'The New Zealand Musket Wars.'
-Students will not only learn about this event but also develop the necessary skills for Level 3 History.
-An overnight field trip to Akaroa will provide an opportunity for reinforcement of classroom teachings.
-This topic will involve an overnight field trip to Akaroa occurring in Term 1 on Thursday 29th Feb - Friday 1st March.
+An intriguing aspect of this event was the direct involvement, for the first time, in a intertribal (or iwi) conflict by Europeans who assisted Ngāti Toa in their attack.
+Their involvement set of a chain of events that eventually resulted in Britain gaining sovereignty of New Zealand through the 1840 Treaty of Waitangi (Te Tiriti o Waitangi).
+Students will not only learn about this event but also develop the necessary skills that will be used and assessed in Level 3 History.
+An overnight field trip to Akaroa will provide an opportunity for reinforcement of classroom teachings and will also enable students to visit one of the most significant historic sites in our country.
+The field trip to Akaroa occurs in Term 1 at the end of February / start of March.

 Assessments: